To direct the Secretary of Agriculture to acquire and to convey certain lands or interests in lands in Utah, and for other purposes.

 Length: 33 pages

-This bill was introduced on July 11, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 11, 2016, in a previous session of Congress, but it did not receive a vote.

 Jul 11, 2016